Mills Corporation: The Mills Corporation

-In November 2004, Vaughan Mills was the first Mills Landmark built in Canada, and continued its international success with the acquisition of the St. Enoch Centre in Scotland and was offered to build a center in Rome, Italy.
+In November 2004, Vaughan Mills was the first Landmark Mills mall developed in Canada, and continued its international success with the acquisition of the St. Enoch Centre in Scotland and was offered to build a center in Barcelona and Rome, Italy (which was eventually never developed).
+The Mills Corporation and Ivanhoé Cambridge planned to develop several other Landmark Mills malls in Canada, being in Montreal, Calgary, and Vancouver.